acrlife/HTMA-CL/README.md

-# 📖 HTMA-CL: An Efficient And Robust Compressed Learning Framework Using Hierarchical Tokenization With Multi-Scale Attention
+# 📖 HTMA-CL: Efficient Hierarchical Tokenization with Multiscale Attention for Compressed Learning

+## This code is directly related to the manuscript I have submitted to the Journal "The Visual Computer".

 ![network](./figs/overall_structure.png)